manuel-mauky/javafx-brightness-example/README.md

 ## Run the example

-To run the example you an installed Java in version 8.
+To run the example you need an installed JDK in version 8.

 ```
 cd src